Njanderson/548/hw1/hw1b.md

 1. Ariane top file is now located at `src/ariane.sv` or [ariane.sv](https://bitbucket.org/taylor-bsg/cse548-18sp-hw/src/master/hw1/src/ariane.sv)
 2. [Profile Ariane with a Verilog Tracer](tracer.md)

-    This allows you to run some code and see the pattern at which it commits instructions.
+    This allows you to run some code and see what the commit stage (the very last stage!) is doing each cycle -- which PC is committing.
+This a starting place for understanding the behavior of the processor, before you have written any instrumentation coe, and will help you hunt for stall conditions to incorporate in your profiler.
+The commit stage is nice because it is very concrete and easy to observe.
+But the challenge is, it is a little too late in the processor to help you say *why* the processor did not commit on a particular cycle.
+The stall reason could have happened a hundred cycles ago.

 3. [Compile and run assembly code on Ariane](assembly.md)
 4. [Compile and run c code on Ariane](c.md)